-- i. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii. in full accordance with the guidance to colleges from the Association of Colleges in The Code of Good Governance for English Colleges; and - iii. having due regard to the UK Corporate Governance Code 2018 insofar as it is applicable to the further education sector.
+- i. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii. in full accordance with the guidance to colleges from the Association of Colleges in The Code of Good Governance for English Colleges; and - iii. having due regard to the UK Corporate Governance Code 2018 insofar as it is applicable to the further education sector. - iv. having due regard to the requirements of His Majesty's Treasury (HMT) document Managing Public Money (MPM) following the reclassification of sixth form colleges into the public sector effective from 29th November 2022.

 The Governing Body recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
 In carrying out its responsibilities, it complies with The Code of Good Governance for English Colleges ("the Code"), issued by the Association of Colleges in March 2015 (reviewed September 2021) which it formally re-adopted on 27th June 2022.
 This summary describes the manner in which the College has applied the principles set out in the Code and explains any significant deviations from these.
-Compliance with the Code is regularly reviewed, and in the opinion of the Governors, the Corporation and the College were complying with the provisions of the Code during the year ended 31st July 202.
+Compliance with the Code is regularly reviewed, and in the opinion of the Governors, the Corporation and the College were complying with the provisions of the Code during the year ended 31st July 2023.